ffroliva/jackson-load-modules-issue/README.md

 </dependency>
 ```

-I am trying to make `LocalDateTime` to be written in ISO format: ``
+I am trying to make `LocalDateTime` to be written in ISO format.

 I tried to add `spring.jackson.serialization.write-dates-as-timestamps=false`